Greenbank, Bristol: Schools

 The area is well served with primary schools with Whitehall and May Park both being contiguous to Greenbank proper.
 The City Academy Bristol is within a few hundred meters down the Railway Path towards Lawrence Hill and Bristol Metropolitan College is only a mile toward Fishponds.

 Greenbank Cemetery

 In the far eastern corner of the cemetery are the memorials to the civilian dead of the Bristol Blitz of 1941.
-The area is very moving with some graves containing the remains of three generations of Bristolians.
-Nearby lies a separate military cemetery with graves from British and Commonwealth servicemen as well as the graves of German Luftwaffe crew killed during the Bristol Blitz as well as Italian Mariners killed in action.
+The area is very moving, with some graves containing the remains of three generations of Bristolians.
+Nearby lies a separate military cemetery with graves from British and Commonwealth servicemen, the graves of German Luftwaffe crew killed during the Bristol Blitz, and Italian Mariners killed in action.

+Greenbank cemetery opened in 1871, was extended less than ten years later and again in 1899.
+The chapel, designed by Henry Masters, has two sections, one chapel for Anglicans and one for nonconformists.

+The cemetery was used as a filming location, including for the Trotter brothers' mother's grave in the last ever episode of Only Fools and Horses.

 Buildings

 There are a few distinctive buildings within the area: